 Any financial advisor will tell you that Life Insurance is an important part of your long-term financial plan, since owning a Life Insurance policy provides a number of benefits – particularly when bought young.

 In your thirties and forties, you’re probably healthy.
 You might not have acquired any medical conditions and are not yet at an age considered a higher risk by insurers.
 That means your premiums will be relatively low compared to an older person.
 This will translate into long-term savings, and depending on the type of premium you choose, your premiums will increase less throughout the rest of your policy.
+So you save more and also spend less while getting to choose from a wider pool of insurances if you get insured in your thirties.

 Importantly, Life Insurance builds cash value over time, and is included as part of your personal wealth and equity.
 You may be able to access this cash value in the event of a financial emergency.
 You are also able to borrow against your Life Insurance total, meaning that it will improve your likelihood of obtaining a loan.